Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 Hydrogel expanders

+Wiese introduced self-filling hydrogel expanders in 1999 (J Craniomaxillofacial Surgery 27:72, 1999).
 Hydrogel expanders are made of a highly hydrophilic compound consisting of N-vinylpyrrolidone and methyl methacrylate, also commonly used to make soft contact lenses and some intraocular lenses.

 The expected tissue expansion with a hydrogel expander is modest.
 In a study of 17 microphthalmic orbits treated with hydrogel expanders, the orbital volume expanded to 74%–83% of the contralateral side (J Am Ass Ped Ophthalmol Strab 16:458, 2012).

 Hydrogel spheres are available in sizes including 6, 8 and 9 mm in diameter.
 The swelling time in vitro in normal saline is 1–4 days and final diameters of 12, 15, 18, 20, and 22 respectively are expected.
 The orbital sphere implant is placed through a small lateral soft tissue incision.
+In vivo, the expansion occurs over several weeks.
+Maximum expansion is expected within 30 days and the expander can remain in place for several months.

 It may be appropriate the leave the hydrogel implant in place for years but this risks potential complications including overexpansion.
+Once removed the implant can be replaced with another hydrogel implant, a conventional orbital implant or a dermis fat graft.

 Tissue wrapping of hydrogel implant

+This might help control the rate of hydrogel expansion.
 In an in vitro study, 5.0-ml orbital hydrogel expander implants were placed in beakers containing 0.9% sodium chloride solution, either unwrapped, or placed in porcine sclera wrapping, or porcine fascia lata wrapping (wrappings were 5.5 x 5.5 cm).
 Final volume of the fascia-wrapped implant was 3 ml compared with 5 ml for the sclera wrapped and control implants (OPRS 27:327, 2011).

 As an alternative to orbital spheres, small expandable pellets can be inserted in the socket which are 8 mm in length, 2 mm in diameter and have an expected hydrated state of 0.24 ml in volume.